The Complete 2026 Guide to Trade Show Booth Furniture & Registration Setup in Dallas-Fort Worth

 • 2 high-top networking tables

-• 1 product display zone with pedestals
+• 1 product display zone with pedestal rentals

 • Optional LED or scenic element for visibility